george-shilovsky/quickforge-docs/docs/SmartConeTrace/quick-start.md

    - `Interval` — how often the trace runs (e.g. every 0.25 seconds)
    - `Length` — how far the cone reaches
    - `AngleDegrees` — how wide the cone is
+   - `bCheckVisibility` — enable if you want to ignore objects behind walls

 ![Component added to Blueprint and settings panel](images/quick-start_SCREENSHOT_2.png)
-*SmartConeTrace component selected, with editable parameters like Interval and Angle.*
+*SmartConeTrace component selected, with editable parameters like Interval, Angle, and Visibility settings.*

 ---